ShivprasadSagare/shivprasadsagare.github.io/_pages/about.md

 Hello there👋 I hope you're having a good day🙂 Welcome to my digital space🙏

 I’m a Machine Learning Scientist at PhroneticAI in Bengaluru, India.
 My current focus is on multimodal LLMs for video analytics, integrating audio🔊, visual🎥, and textual signals📝.

-Previously, I was an Applied Research Scientist at NeuralSpace, where I developed Speech-to-Text🗣️ solutions for low-resource languages.
+Previously, as an Applied Researcher at NeuralSpace, I trained and deployed Speech-to-Text🗣️ systems.

-In 2022, I completed my Master's at IIIT Hyderabad🎓✨ with a thesis on Cross-Lingual Approaches for Text Generation Tasks in Low-Resource Languages.
+In 2022, I completed my Master's by Research at Language Technologies and Research Centre, IIIT Hyderabad 🎓 My thesis work revolved around Text Generation Tasks in Low-Resource(especially Indian) Languages.

-I enjoy research and engineering of AI-based solutions.
-Apart from work, I write blogs, read novels.
-I also enjoy music, and try some yoga.
+Here, I share my learnings as a researcher and developer💻, plus some stories of my journey🌏.
+Apart from work, I am into novels📚, music🎹, and fitness🧘🏻‍♂️.
+I also like hiking🏔️, exploring cities🚏, and trying good coffees☕.